Elderly couple married 64 years dies hours apart

 "Bill had passed first, Nancy passed a few hours later," she said.

 Caregivers remember them fondly.
-They say Bill was a jokster yet reserved and Nancy was always outgoing.
+They say Bill was a jokester yet reserved and Nancy was always outgoing.

 "Bill was always concerned about taking care of Nancy and if Nancy was taken care of he was taken care of," said Jessica Shearer of Brookdale Wooster.